 Fellowship of First Fleeters: Full membership requirements:

 The Fellowship is committed to assisting applicants in their their search for family-tree connections, often successfully connecting an application to existing family-trees and prove ancestry back to a first fleeter.

 Where an applicant has a relative who has already proven their line and been accepted as a member of the Fellowship, the applicant need only provide ‘certified’ evidence of their relationship to that person - often certification exists in FFF files verifying the ancestral line.

 Only certified evidence is accepted by the FFF.
 However they accept ‘transcripts' of certificates showing the relationship to an existing member or past member when these are obtained through accredited transcription agents listed (see FFF website).

-- Click here for all FFF membership details: www.fellowshipfirstfleeters.org.au
+- For all FFF membership details go to (not linked): www.fellowshipfirstfleeters.org.au

 © Arthur Phillip Chapter of Fellowship of First Fleeters 2018-

 Main image: The famous Sydney Opera House on Sydney Harbour, World Heritage site, courtesy of G. Doyle

 Side image: Sketch and description of the Settlement at Sydney Cove, Port Jackson, 1788.
 National Museum of Australia